 Funeral Director's Role

-Not only do they know all the available funeral plans, but they are also able to guide you in selecting the services that are most appropriate for your family.
+Not only are they familiar with all of the available funeral plans, but they are also able to guide you in selecting the services that are most appropriate for your family.

 - Offering support and guidance throughout the entirety of the process.

 - Making arrangements for the deceased person to be transported to the funeral home.

-- Working with the cemetery or crematorium that has been selected.
+- Cooperation with the cemetery or crematorium that has been selected.

 - Putting together all of the necessary legal documents for the deceased.

-- working together with the caterers, florists, musicians, and other staff at the service.
+- working together with the caterers, florists, musicians, and other staff members at the service.

 How to Choose a Funeral Director

-Since this vital decision has many flow-on effects in terms of your finances, your sense of wellbeing during a difficult time and ultimately your last memories of your loved one, we've put together this guide to walk you through the process while also giving you some ideas for what to consider when choosing a funeral director.
+This important decision has many flow-on effects in terms of your finances, your sense of wellbeing during a difficult time, and ultimately your final memories of your loved one; therefore, we have put together this guide to walk you through the process while also giving you some ideas for what to consider when choosing a funeral director.
 We hope that this information will be helpful to you.

 Take Your Time and Plan Ahead

-You don't have to settle on a funeral director right away.
-Instead, take some time to plan the funeral, research quotes, prices and reviews before deciding on a shortlist of around two to five.
+You are under no obligation to make a decision about a funeral director right away.
+Instead, set aside some time to plan the funeral, investigate different providers' prices, quotes, and reviews before narrowing your options down to between two and five.

-It is in your best interest to plan a funeral in advance, before contacting a funeral director) can save you time, money and unnecessary grief.
+It is in your best interest to plan a funeral in advance, before contacting a funeral director.
+This will save you time, money, and unnecessary grief.

 Shop Around and Get Quotes

-Consumer surveys show that most people don't shop around for a funeral — they pick the funeral director closest to them or the one their family has always used.
+Most people, according to surveys of consumers, do not shop around for a funeral director; rather, they choose the one that is geographically closest to them or the one that their family has always used.

-Our research also shows that when customers decide to shop around for a funeral director, they are not aware that several funeral directors may be associated with the same parent company.
+When customers decide to shop around for a funeral director, our research shows that they are not aware that several funeral directors may be associated with the same parent company.
 This is something that customers are not aware of.

-As a consequence, customers are often soliciting quotes from branches of the same company without their knowledge.
+As a direct result of this, customers frequently obtain price estimates from different divisions of the same corporation without their knowledge.

 Don't Be Fooled by Mass Media Marketing by Funeral Homes.

-Do not let yourself be misled by the fact that a family brand name is advertised on a billboard, in the newspaper, on the radio or in the media – it does not necessarily mean they are an independent funeral director.
+Do not let yourself be misled by the fact that a family brand name is advertised on a billboard, in the newspaper, on the radio, or anywhere else in the media; this does not always indicate that the business in question is an independent funeral director.

-Often, large publicly listed companies will use family brand names on their signs because they know customers will be more inclined to trust them, and they often use the reputation of the family name.
+Large corporations that are publicly traded will frequently use family names as brand names on their signs.
+They do this because they are aware that consumers are more likely to trust them, and they also take advantage of the reputation associated with the family name.

 Make Sure They Offer the Services You Need

 Certain facilities are required on site in order to carry out embalming and viewings.
-Therefore, when you are looking for a funeral home, make sure to ask if there are specific things that you want or any personal preferences you'd like them to accommodate.
+Therefore, when you are looking for a funeral home, you should make sure that you ask if there are particular things that you want or if there are any personal preferences that you would like them to accommodate.

 Choose Someone Who Makes You Feel Comfortable